fogus/spiel/pyramidenspiel/gorgias/README.markdown

 Gameplay
 --------

 A game of *Gorgias* consists of eight rounds, or *statements*, that consist of five groups of pyramids representing the results of rolling the arguments dice.
-These groups are secretly arranged and
+These groups are secretly arranged behind a shield across from the opponent's groups.
+Once both players' groups are revealed the results are calculated and won pyramids dispersed.

 Preparing a statement and retort
 --------------------------------